fourdollars/go-playground/fcgi-spawner/README.md

 ## 🐳 Docker Deployment

 This project includes a `Dockerfile` for easy, containerized deployment.
-This method bundles Nginx, the spawner, and all applications into a single image, making it portable and easy to run.
+This method bundles Nginx and the spawner into a single image.
+The FastCGI applications are expected to be mounted into the container from the host.

 #### Step 1: Build the Docker Image